 Presentation with new-onset CNS signs and symptoms has been reported as a rare form of virologic failure.
 These patients present with new, usually subacute, neurological symptoms associated with breakthrough of HIV infection within the CNS compartment despite plasma HIV RNA suppression.
 Clinical evaluation frequently shows abnormalities on MRI brain imaging and abnormal cerebrospinal fluid (CSF) findings with characteristic lymphocytic pleocytosis.
 When available, measurement of CSF HIV RNA shows higher concentrations in the CSF than in plasma, and in most patients, evidence of drug-resistant CSF virus.
 Drug-resistance testing of HIV in CSF, if available, can be used to guide changes in the treatment regimen according to principles outlined above for plasma HIV RNA resistance (CIII).
 In these patients it may be useful to consider CNS pharmacokinetics in drug selection (CIII).
 If CSF HIV resistance testing is not available, the regimen may be changed based on the patient's treatment history or on predicted drug penetration into the CNS58-60 (CIII).
-This "neurosymptomatic" CNS viral escape should be distinguished from: (1) other CNS infections that can induce a transient increase in CSF HIV RNA (e.g., herpes zoster), (2) incidental detection of asymptomatic mild CSF HIV RNA elevation likely equivalent to plasma blips, or (3) relatively common chronic, usually mild, neurocognitive impairment in HIV-infected patients without evidence of CNS viral breakthrough.
+This "neurosymptomatic" CNS viral escape should be distinguished from: (1) other CNS infections that can induce a transient increase in CSF HIV RNA (e.g., herpes zoster61), (2) incidental detection of asymptomatic mild CSF HIV RNA elevation likely equivalent to plasma blips, continued of CNS viral breakthrough.
 None of these latter conditions currently warrant a change in ART.